jack-kerouac/betterplace_apidocs/sections/project_list.md

     <th>scope</th>
     <td><code>location</code></td>
     <td>optional</td>
-    <td>Specify how the search-query <code>q</code> should behave:
+    <td>Use the scope to specify how the search-query <code>q</code> should behave:
 <ul>
 <li>"no scope" (default) performs a full text search
 <li><code>human_name</code> searches only on the manager-fullname and carrier-fullname.
 Use this to get all projects by "Unicef" or by "Till Behnke".
-<li><code>location</code> does a reverse geocoding lookup and shows results based on the lookup-bounding-box or a default-radius of 30 km.
+<li><code>location</code> does a reverse geocoding lookup
+and shows results based on the lookup-bounding-box.
 </ul>
 <a href="../README.md#request-parameter-format">Learn how to format the parameter</a>.
 </td>